WeatherLab/fsodoc/source/libraries/sessions.rst

 	https://github.com/phpredis/phpredis#php-session-handler

-.. warning:: CodeIgniter's Session library does NOT use the actual 'redis'
+.. warning:: FSO's Session library does NOT use the actual 'redis'
 	``session.save_handler``.
 Take note **only** of the path format in the link above.